 The changes in beach elevations within the pocket beaches of Point Glover vary from beach to beach depending on local effects.
 The sediment within the pocket beaches on the west side of Point Glover tends to shift back and forth seasonally due to wind-waves in the winter and vessel wakes (from all size and class of vessels) in the summer.
 The net change in beach elevation over a one-year interval because of these shifts in sediment is typically on the order of +/- 0.5 ft on the west side of Point Glover.
-From 2019 to 2020, the map of laser scanning survey differences (Figure 9), shows minor accretion or negligible change across most of the upper beach (<0.25 ft elevation change).
-The map of laser scanning survey differences for the summer interval (Figure 10) also shows a minimal amount of change in the beach elevation across the site.
-The changes are consistent with the results from the previous two years despite the increase in vessel service.
+From 2020 to 2021, the map of laser scanning survey differences (Figure 9), shows minor erosion or negligible change across most of the upper beach (<0.25 ft elevation change).
+Minor accretion is also visible on the north side of the three shore-perpendicular groins in the survey area.
+The map of laser scanning survey differences for the summer interval (Figure 10) shows higher amounts of change in the beach elevation across the site compared to the annual difference survey.
+Accretion (up to 1.0 ft) is visible to the north of the groins and downdrift of the southern-most groin erosion (up to 1.0 ft) is visible.
+The magnitude of change in the summer difference survey is greater than in previous years, however the annual difference survey is consistent with the results from the previous years.
+This indicates the changes in the winter (October 2020 to May 2021) were opposite and approximately equal to the slightly greater transport observed in the summer (May 2021 to October 2021), and therefore the net annual change is similar to other years.

-At the east Point Glover laser scanning survey site (a small pocket beach), the map of elevation differences shows an area of accretion of sediment on the upper beach (blue) with an increase in elevation of 0.5 to 1.0 ft (Figures 11 and 12) over both the one-year interval and summer interval.
-The localized accretion on the upper beach (dark blue) has been associated with a creek outlet, where sediment accumulates at the mouth of the creek during the summer and is then dispersed throughout the pocket beach during high creek flows and storms in the fall and winter (Golder 2015, 2016, 2017a,b).
-In the same area, there is erosion low on the beach during the summer (red), which is replenished with sediment over the winter from the process described above.
+At the east Point Glover laser scanning survey site (a small pocket beach), the map of elevation differences shows an area of accretion of sediment on the upper beach (blue) with an increase in elevation of 0.5 to 1.0 ft (Figures 11 and 12) over the summer interval.
+Over the one-year interval, the map of elevation differences shows erosion on the upper beach (red) with a decrease in elevation of 0.5 to 1.25 ft.
+This is opposite the trend in past annual intervals at the site in which accretion occurred over the same interval.
+Localized accretion on the upper beach (dark blue) has been associated with a creek outlet, where sediment accumulates at the mouth of the creek during the summer and is then dispersed throughout the pocket beach during high creek flows and storms in the fall and winter (Golder 2015, 2016, 2017a,b).
+The erosion documented in the annual difference survey on the upper beach may be a result of an exceptionally wet September and October in 2021, resulting in high runoff and erosion of the upper beach.
+In the same area, erosion low on the beach during the summer (red), is typically replenished with sediment over the winter from the process described above, however, in 2021 this process started earlier in the fall than previous years.
 This cycle is also observed in the photo surveys at PG_06 (Figure A-41).